sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * Trigger syslog
 * Console
     * Provide console access to the DPUs through the Host CPU from the front panel management port
+    * The modular chassis console utility will be extended to access DPUs in place of LCs
 ### 2.3.
 RMA
 * The dpu-cards should be displayed as part of inventory
 * Extend the CLI “show platform inventory” to display the dpu-cards and their state